Dr Samuel Johnson letters found in Gloucestershire cupboard

 The letter had been officially logged as 'present location unknown' for many years.

-"It is a complete mystery as to how the letters came into possession of the family, but they were found with another volume on the Laws of London, signed by Robert Hoare, so one can assume there is a link between the current family and the Hoare banking family.The "exceptional historical correspondence" will be auctioned on 19 September.
+Chorley House Auctioneers said it is a "complete mystery" as to how the letters came into possession of the family, but they were found with another volume on the Laws of London, signed by Robert Hoare, so one can assume there is a link between the current family and the Hoare banking family.The "exceptional historical correspondence" will be auctioned on 19 September.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk